futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

     - this is a crucial step since proper timestamp generation is what guarantees serializability of the transactions in the system.
     - Timestamps are tuples (start, end, tso_id), which express an uncertainty window.
 That is, the TSO produces timestamps that cover the potential error of time between the TSO and UniversalTime.
     - This timestamp is used to stamp the entire transaction.
 That is, the commit time for all writes in this transaction will be recorded to occur at this timestamp, and all MVCC snapshot reads will be attempted at this timestamp.
-    - The timestamp is used as the transaction ID as it is a GUID.
+    - The timestamp is used as the transaction ID as it is globally unique.
 1. Assigns a priority to the transaction based on either priority class (LOW/MED/HIGH), or particular priority within the class.
 Priority classes map to particular priorities (e.g. Low=10, Med=20, High=30).
 When a transaction is started it usually picks a class.
 In cases when transactions are aborted due to conflicts, they can specify a higher priority value.
 The priority is used server side to deterministically pick a winner in transaction conflict cases.

 Further operations, including commit/abort have to be issued using the returned transaction handle.
 The Client Library keeps track of the MTR, TRH, and every write participant.